wolfgangasdf/iqp-book/ad-perturbation-theory-degenerate.md

 H_{ab}'=H_{ba}'=\frac{2\lambda}{a^2}
 $$(ad-ptd-7)

+which are non-zero!
+Clearly the states are not eigenstates of the system, the fact that the off-dianonal elements are not zero implies coupling between the states $a$ and $b$.
-which is non-zero!
-This implies coupling between the states.
-Similar to two coupled pendulums, we might already here expect that we get new eigenfunctions with different energies!
-If we use these states our previous non-degenerate perturbation theory procedure is applicable again.
-Instead of guessing the states, which often works, we give a formal procedure now.
+Similar to two coupled but otherwise equal pendulums, we might already here expect that we get new eigenfunctions with different energies!
+In the case of two coupled pendulums the new eigenstates are in-phase and out of phase oscillations.
+If we use these new states, we will now show that our previous non-degenerate perturbation theory procedure is applicable again.
+But, instead of guessing the states, which often works, we first give a formal procedure how to find new *good* quantum states.

 ## Finding good quantum states

 `[slide]`

-We go back to our power-series expansion up to first order from Eq. {eq}`pt-1storderseq` but with ommitted state number $n$:
+We go back to our power-series Schrödinger equation, up to first order, from Eq. {eq}`pt-1storderseq` but with ommitted state number $n$:

 $$
 H_0 |\psi^{(1)}\rangle + H'|\psi^{(0)}\rangle=E^{(0)}|\psi^{(1)}\rangle + E^{(1)}|\psi^{(0)}\rangle
 $$(ad-ptd-8)

-We multiply from left with one of our degenerate solutions $\langle\psi_a^{(0)}|$:
+As before, we multiply from left with one of our degenerate solutions $\langle\psi_a^{(0)}|$:

 $$
 \langle\psi_a^{(0)}|H_0 |\psi^{(1)}\rangle + \langle\psi_a^{(0)}|H'|\psi^{(0)}\rangle=E^{(0)}\langle\psi_a^{(0)}|\psi^{(1)}\rangle + E^{(1)}\langle\psi_a^{(0)}|\psi^{(0)}\rangle